Introduction to 3D Printing and Additive Manufacturing

 - Waxes

-- Resin and plastic injection at high temperature: solid or high viscous thermoplastic resins such as our injection resins, or conventional plastics, such as polyamide are injected hot (eg 290ºC) at certain pressure in molds printed by SLA, DLP, LCD and Inkjet printers
+- Resin and plastic injection at high temperature: solid or high viscous thermoplastic resins such as our injection resins, or conventional plastics, such as polyamide are injected hot at certain pressure in molds printed by SLA, DLP, LCD and Inkjet printers

 - Ceramic and metal slurries "feedstock" for Ceramic & Metal Injection Molding CIM & MIM of technical ceramics and metals containing binders are injected hot at certain pressure in molds printed by SLA, DLP, LCD and Inkjet printers